 3. Why did you ever feel you had to make up for the things left undone in past generations?

 Most importantly, this can begin an honest dialogue.
 And the last question is, “How did you learn to ask for what you need?”
 Or even better, “What do you want and need now?”

 In conclusion, the behavior patterns we’re looking at here are the pleaser, the martyr, and the super-achiever.
 Once you begin to look from a broader perspective, the dialogue with your mom will change and grow.
 Surprisingly, it will also change how you talk with the women at work.

 Generational bonding is important

 In short, we all have life stories to tell each other.
 So, talk with your mother after you’ve done the research, and if your grandmother is available, that’s great.
 The three of you can have a wonderful conversation.

 In conclusion, here’s an opportunity to gain clarity about yourself by talking with your mother.
 Then, you can be more aware of how to fulfill your dreams.
 And, I guarantee you can have an increasingly positive relationship with this most important woman in your life.

 To sum up, the bonus is you can also be a role model for healthy relationships with the next generation.

 To your success,

 P.S.
-You can get more tips on mother-daughter relationships and how they impact the workplace in my leadership book for women, GUTSY: How Women Leaders Make Change
+Get more tips on mother-daughter relationships.
+Learn how they impact the workplace in my leadership book for women: GUTSY: How Women Leaders Make Change